PATH Study FAQs for Researchers

 Wave 8

-Please note that the Wave 7 and Wave 8 instruments with Nicotine Exposure Questions below are not the final versions of the instruments, but they are the versions that were fielded.
+Please note that the Wave 8 instruments with Nicotine Exposure Questions below are not the final versions of the instruments, but they are the versions that were fielded.
 The final annotated instruments and codebooks, updated in response to any issues identified and corrected during or after fielding, will be available when the data are released.

 Can I use the PATH Study questionnaires for my own research?